-We are relaunching international student teaching after staying home this past spring and fall 2020 and spring 2021.
-So, yes, we are back this fall, 2nd quarter, October 25-December 16!
+We are relaunching international student teaching after staying home these past two years.
+So, yes, we are back this spring, 4th quarter, March 25-May 10!

 Hello, and welcome to the blog for BSU international student teaching.
 Here you will find information about students’ experiences through their student teaching placements locally, nationally, and especially, internationally.

 Bridgewater State University prides itself on preparing students to excel in all areas of their lives.
 Through this blog, students and teachers will be able to communicate about all aspects of teaching.
 There are pages to read about students who have gone abroad, apps that others have found useful, and a place to ask questions and problem solve.

 One student teaches for 8 weeks (1st or 3rd quarter) in Massachusetts and then one has the opportunity to go abroad for 8 weeks (2nd or 4th quarter).
 The available sites are in Manchester, England; Dublin, Ireland; Hong Kong, China; Shanghai, China; Quito, Ecuador; Zurich, Switzerland and San Pedro, and Caye Caulker, Belize.
 Each site is different – all are GREAT.
 Note that this fall, 2021 we are only going to Zurich and Dublin.
 This spring 2022, we are going to Manchester, Dublin and Zurich (Europe), Hong Kong and Shanghai (Asia) and Quito (South America).
 Belize schools are not accepting international students this 2021-2022 academic year.
 If you need more information and an application, go to the Study Abroad website at https://bridgew-horizons.symplicity.com/index.php?s=StudentHome.
 Nevena Teodosic is our person in Study Abroad.
 Neveana is great and will work closely with you.